-Sustained and coordinated activities related to the course content are the key to successful workbased learning.
+Sustained and coordinated activities\that relaterelated to the course content are the key to successful work-based learning.
 Possible activities for this course include the following.
 This is not an exhaustive list.

-• Standards 9.1-10.2 | Workplace tours and job shadowing to develop students' mastery of Garde Manager skills, including salad and sandwich preparation.
+- Standards 6.1-8.1 | On-the-job training as part of the recommended 30 hours in a commercial kitchen laboratory to demonstrate mastery of knife cuts, use of kitchen staples, and cooking principles. - Standards 9.1-10.2 | Workplace tours and job shadowing to develop students' mastery of Garde Manager skills, including salad and sandwich preparation.

 Culinary Arts I equips students with the foundational knowledge and skills to pursue careers in the culinary field as competent entry-level quick service and fast-food employees.
-Throughout the course, students will gain experience in commercial food production and service operations while preparing for further training in the culinary arts program of study at the secondary and postsecondary levels.
-Upon completion of this course, proficient students will know the components of commercial kitchen safety and sanitation, the history of the food service industry, hospitality careers, nutritional concepts, recipe basics, proper kitchen tools and equipment, and kitchen staples.
+Throughout the course, students will gain experience in commercial food production and service operations, while preparing for further training in the culinary arts program of study at the secondary and postsecondary levels.
+Upon completion of this course, proficient students will know the components of commercial kitchen safety and sanitation, the history of the foodservice food service industry, hospitality careers, nutritional concepts, recipe basics, proper kitchen tools and equipment, and kitchen staples.
 Students will create artifacts to include in a portfolio that they will maintain throughout the course sequence.
 In addition to implementing the following standards, the course should include a suggested 30 hours in a commercial kitchen laboratory.

-1. Food Safety and Sanitation
+1. Food Safety and& Sanitation

-- 1.1 Food Pathogens: Identify the pathogens found in foods and illustrate the required environmental factors for transmission, symptoms, and categories of these pathogens. - 1.2 Disposal and Storage of Chemicals: Summarize the requirements for proper disposal and storage of chemicals used in the commercial foodservice laboratory and adhere to laboratory work requirements throughout the course.
-Maintain Material Safety Data Sheets (MSDS) outlining how to work with chemicals and potential hazards and identify procedures when cleaning and sanitizing the commercial food service laboratory using the proper chemicals and disposal of waste. - 1.3 Safety and Sanitation Procedures: Practice and critique safety and sanitation procedures for handling, preparing, storing, and serving food.
-Identify, review, and demonstrate general laboratory safety procedures, including prevention and control procedures of pests, insects, and rodents and personal hygiene expectations.
-Incorporate safety procedures and complete the safety test with 100 percent accuracy.
+- 1.1 Food Pathogens: Identify the pathogens found in foods and illustrate the required environmental factors for transmission, symptoms, and categories of these pathogens. - 1.2 Disposal & And Storage of Chemicals: Summarize the requirements for proper disposal and storage of chemicals used in the commercial foodservice laboratory and adhere to laboratory work requirements throughout the course.
+Maintain Material Safety Data Sheets (MSDS) outlining how to work with chemicals and potential hazards and identify procedures when cleaning and sanitizing the commercial foodservice food service laboratory using the proper chemicals and disposal of waste. - 1.3 Safety and & Sanitation Procedures: Practice and critique safety and sanitation procedures for handling, preparing, storing, and serving food.
+Identify, review, and demonstrate general laboratory safety procedures, including prevention and control procedures of pestpests, insects, and rodents and personal hygiene expectations.
+Incorporate safety procedures and complete the safety test-test with 100 percent accuracy.